Mother welcomes son just in time for the holidays after surviving tragic explosion

 EUNICE, La.
 (KLFY)– One mother is experiencing true thankfulness this holiday season as she welcomes her son home from being hospitalized for 31 days.

 Virginia Meyers says weeks ago her son was rushed to the hospital after he was severely burned in an explosion from a gas leak in his home.
-Meyers is and an ER.
-Nurse.
+Meyers is an ER nurse.

 “I made it there before they did.
 It was horrible because he was burned from head to toe,” Meyers said.